East Indian Mutton Curry Recipe | Easy Mutton Curry Recipe

 GARAM MASALA: Though optional, we like to add a dash of garam masala powder towards the end of the cooking time.
 This exquisite and aromatic garam masala powder renders a wonderful flavour to this simple mutton curry recipe.

-You could use store-bought garam masala powder in case you do not have homemade garam masala with you.
+You could use store-bought garam masala powder if you do not have homemade garam masala with you.
 But I highly suggest that you make a small batch of this aromatic garam masala powder and use it for your regular cooking.
 It’s simple to make with just a few ingredients that you may already have in your kitchen pantry.

 Apart from the garam masala powder, we also like to use some whole spices to flavour the mutton curry.
-Spices, such as cinnamon, cardamom, cloves, and pepper along with bay leaves can be added in small quantities.
+Spices, such as cinnamon, cardamom, cloves, and pepper, along with bay leaves, can be added in small quantities.

 LEMON JUICE OR VINEGAR: Finally, use a dash of lemon juice or vinegar for that tangy taste.